sycured/blaeu/README.rst

     pip3 install blaeu

+(On a Debian machine, the prerequitises are packages python3-pip, python3-openssl and python3-cymruwhois.
+On other systems, pip3 will install the dependencies.)

 Usage requires a RIPE Atlas API key (which itself requires a RIPE account), and RIPE Atlas credits.
 If you don't have a RIPE account, `register first <https://access.ripe.net/>`__.
 Once you have an account,